-About 40% of the island state is protected as national parks, reserves and the UNESCO Tasmanian Wilderness World Heritage Area - and remarkably, most of these wild places are easily accessible.
+About 40% of the island state is protected as national parks, reserves and UNESCO World Heritage areas - and remarkably, most of these wild places are easily accessible.
 Hike the tallest sea cliffs in the Southern Hemisphere and breathe some of the purest air in the world.
 Follow wild rivers into rare temperate rainforest where Huon pines grow for thousands of years.
 Cross buttongrass plains below snow-peaked mountains and meet wildlife that exists nowhere else on Earth.